Senthil7271/edge-ai-wafer-defect-classifier/README.md

 ### 🕳 Via Defect

-Issues in via holes connecting metal layers, including voids or misalignment.
+Defects in via holes connecting metal layers, including voids or misalignment.

-Can lead to opens or high resistance connections.

-**Typical cause:** Via etch or fill process variation.
+**Typical cause:** Via etch or metallization issues.

+---

+### 🧼 Clean

+No visible defect present.
+Represents nominal defect-free inspection regions and serves as the baseline class.

+---

+### ❓ Other

+Abnormal patterns that do not match predefined defect categories.
+Acts as a catch-all class for uncommon or mixed anomalies.

 ---

 ```